Marketing Success Season is back

-Email automation is a way to create emails that reach the right people with the right message at the right moment—without doing the work every time.
+Email automation is a way to create emails that reach the right people with the right message at the right moment—without doing the work every time, sending automated messages leveraging a marketing automation tool.

 When you link your website analytics with your email marketing platform, you can target people based on behavior, preferences, and previous sales.
-Then you can personalize each customer’s experience and increase the relevance of your messaging.
+Then you can personalize each customer’s experience and increase the relevance of your automated campaigns.

 The benefits of email automation